HAPS Purpose and Membership Criteria

 Welcome To The Club!

 Joining HAPS is easy.
 Download, print and fill out this application, which includes mailing instructions.
-Or contact Duane Rubash, our membership chair, and she'll send you an application.
-If she's not sailing somewhere.
+Or contact Duane Rubash, our membership chair, and he'll send you an application.
+If he's not sailing somewhere.
 Because, that happens.

 Initial dues are $90, which includes a handsome HAPS burgee.
 Annual membership dues thereafter are $60.
 We use dues and other income to pay for rendezvous and cruise goodies.
 Everybody volunteers their time.
 There's no extra charge for the additional fun.